thacherT1D/webdevstuff/Datastores/Entity_Relationships.desc.md

 );
 ```

 And with the tables defined, it's easy to see how you'd insert some rows into them.
-Here are some an example `INSERT` commands insert rows into the tables from above.
+Here are some example `INSERT` commands to insert rows into the tables from above.

 ```sql
 INSERT INTO movies (title, duration, rating, genre, is_3d, released_at, score)